Abandoned Girls in India

-Rotaract selected St Andrews students, Paula Akyol and Tania Savant to teach for 4 weeks in a school for disadvantaged girls in a remote part of India near Meerut in summer 2018.
-If you wish to donate to further internships contact email@example.com
+Rotaract selected St Andrews students, Paula Akyol and Tania Savant taught in a school for disadvantaged girls in a remote part of India near in summer 2018.
+They gave a presentation to the Club on their life changing experience and future ways of helping

 Of the 11 million abandoned children in India 90% are girls.
 Girls in India disproportionately experience the abuses of abandonment, infanticide and sex - selective abortion.